List of Neighbours characters introduced in 1986: Warren Murphy

-Warren Murphy, played by Ben Mendelsohn, made his first screen appearance on 13 October 1986.
+Warren Murphy, played by Ben Mendelsohn, made his first appearance on 13 October 1986.
 Mendelsohn won the role of Warren when he was seventeen.
 He commented "I only did Neighbours for 6 weeks – it was actually, The Year My Voice Broke, and then I did 6 weeks on Neighbours, such is the life of the odd actor trying to make a buck."
 Mendelsohn befriended Kylie Minogue and Jason Donovan, who had become very popular with viewers, and he described the attention they received as "hectic".
 Mendelsohn told The Guardian's Alex Godfrey that he did not want that level of fame, saying "I felt like a participant plenty enough.
 Within the circle of people I was working with, I was fairly well regarded, in my own way.
 So no, it was fun and silly, but I didn't look on with shades of green."
+In March 2015, Mendelsohn admitted that he would have liked to have returned to Neighbours for its 30th anniversary, but he was not asked.
+He said that he was "really proud" of his time on the show, adding "I would have been thrilled to have gone back but I don't think I was asked.
+But to be fair, I only did about a six-week stint, if I had done a year maybe I would have said 'how bout it, can we have Warren again?'."

 Warren begins studying for his HSC with Charlene Mitchell (Minogue) and Scott Robinson (Donovan).
 Warren struggles to get through a study session without drinking a bottle of wine, which does not impress Scott, but Charlene joins in.
 Warren's father, Ray Murphy (Norman Yemm), advises him to cut down, but does not appear too concerned.
 Warren spends the night at his father's house and he admits that his mother is not happy about it.
 Warren also admits that he finds it difficult being caught between his parents.
 Ray tells Warren not to worry and gives him some money, which Warren spends on wine.
 A fellow student throws a party, which Warren and Charlene attend together.
 Sue Parker (Kate Gorman) notices Warren's alcohol problem and she also calls Scott to tell him that Charlene and Warren kissed, causing them to break up.